Argentina’s senate during a vote in 2017 | Senado de Argentina. Public domain

 Course attendees include gynaecologists, nurses, midwives, psychologists and lawyers, trained to penetrate health services and influence judicial rulings and legislative debates, according to sociologist Gabriela Irrazábal.

-Presently, doctors in Argentina can already refuse as ‘conscientious objectors’ to participate in sterilisation, contraception and (currently substantially restricted) legal abortion procedures, though there are limits to this.
+At the moment, doctors in Argentina can as ‘conscientious objectors’ refuse to participate in sterilisation, contraception and (currently substantially restricted) legal abortion procedures, though there are limits to this.

 Some anti-abortion groups “scout hospital wards and break into the rooms where women or girls await an abortion to ‘save the baby,’” added Irrazábal.